mfem/mfem/CONTRIBUTING.md

 MFEM is distributed under the terms of the BSD-3 license.
 All new contributions must be made under this license.

+Note also that MFEM has a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in the MFEM community, you agree to abide by its rules.

 If you plan on contributing to MFEM, consider reviewing the [issue tracker](https://github.com/mfem/mfem/issues) first to check if a thread already exists for your desired feature or the bug you ran into.
 Use a pull